Chapter 3 : Do you want to put a bet on that?

-Roxanne almost gave in on the smile alone, she quickly came to her senses and sneered at him before standing up and moving away from him.
-Moving across the room to lean against the wall, making sure to check that it didn’t have wet paint on it first.
+Roxanne almost gave in on the smile alone, she quickly came to her senses and sneered at him before standing up and moving away.
+Walking across the room to lean against the wall, making sure to check that it didn’t have wet paint on it first.

 “You really know how to get under my skin, Turner.”
 Roxanne growled, folding her arms and looking back out at the match.
 She couldn’t remember which team was in the lead and she damned Jason Turner for distracting her.

 “I’d like to get under a lot more than that.”
 He told her honestly.
-Roxanne turned to look at him in shock at his words as she tried to ignore the sudden rush of butterflies in her stomach at his words, as her mind rushed to form images of Jason’s arms wrapping themselves around her.
-She stilled quickly as she looked at him, he had turned to look at her, one arm on the back of the chair as he smiled smugly, knowing that he had got to her with his words.
+Roxanne turned to look at him in shock at his words as she tried to ignore the sudden rush of butterflies in her stomach at them.
+She stilled quickly at unwelcome images of Jason’s arms wrapping themselves around her, as she looked at him.
+He had turned to look at her, one arm on the back of the chair as he smiled smugly, knowing that he had got to her with his words.

 “You’re impossible.”
-Roxanne said, shaking her head at him, beginning to feel angry that she was letting him have this effect on her.
+Roxanne said, shaking her head at him.
+She was beginning to feel angry that she was letting him have this effect on her.
 “Does this kind of talk really work on all of those bimbos that you’re always around?”

 “We don’t really talk,” Jason told her with another smirk.